NanomatchGmbH/nanoscope-docs/docs/source/getting_started/installation.rst

 ..
 ToDo: Check if all the stuff below including submission works on WSL.
 If so, lose 1 sentence that WSL works as well as a pristine Linux machine, and how to open a terminal in WSL.

-1. Install micromamba and downgrade to version 1.5.6 in three simple steps:
+1. Install micromamba and downgrade to version 1.5.6:

     1.1.
 Install the latest micromamba version: